basho/basho_docs/source/languages/en/timeseries/using/configuring.md

 * `timestamp`
 * `any`

+Additionally, the fields declared in the keys must have the flag `not null`.

 ####Primary Key
 The `PRIMARY KEY` describes the partition and local keys.

+#####Partition Key
 The partition key is defined as the three named fields in brackets:

 ```sql
 (myfamily, myseries, (quantum(time, 15, 'm')),
 ```

+You MUST have exactly three fields in the following order:

+1. The first field (family) is a class or type of data.
+2. The second field (series) identifies the specific instances of the class/type, such as username or device ID.
-You MUST have all three fields.
-The first (family) field is used for grouping types of data for deletion/expiry, and the second (series) field is for sets of time series data.
-The third (quantum) field sets the time intervals to group data by.
+3. The third field (quantum) sets the time intervals to group data by.

-The second key (local key) MUST contain the same 3 fields in the same order.

 The quantum function takes 3 parameters:

 * the name of a field in the table definition of type `timestamp`
 * a quantity
 * a unit of time:
-  * 'y' - years
-  * 'mo' - months
   * 'd'  - days
   * 'h' - hours
   * 'm' - minutes
   * 's' - seconds

-Additionally, the fields declared in the keys must have the flag `not null`.

-###Optimizing Table Configuration

-Multiple steps are involved in storing data with Riak TS.
-First, you must determin what partition the data will go in.
-Then you must determine where in that partition the data will go.
-Since the data is guaranteed to have a timestamp (or similar), it is tempting to just partition by timestamp (partition key) and sort by timestamp (local key).
-But, frequently, there are other significant fields, too.

-The partition and local keys are general composite keys.
-They do not cover this other significant information set.
-That must be included through the semantics of the other fields.

-It is important to keep this in mind when configuring your table.
-Take a heartbeat sensor, for instance.
-You would want to partition by {timestamp, whose heartbeat it is, sensor_type}, so when you looking for a particular person's heartrate on a particular day, you can search via a time range, a person, and monitor type.
-This is where you see a bigger payoff.
-It's cheaper to read 1000 points from each of three places than it is to read 3000 points from one place or one point from 3000 places.
+#####Local Key
+The second key (local key) MUST contain the same 3 fields in the same order.